bitsandbytes-foundation/bitsandbytes/compile_from_source.md

 ```
 At this point - select your visual studio installation - aka hit 1

+3. you can now build with Conda 11.6 and 11.7 by & `./buildall.ps1` Feel free to customize the script as per your needs.

+### Manual configuration with cmake-gui

 3. Go into your bitsandbytes folder and run `cmake-gui -S . -B ./build`
 5. Hit Configure
 6. Set `cuda=11.7`, nothing, or other version in the `Optional toolset to use` when selecting the generator to .
 You can leave it blank.
 If you don't see the generate, delete the `build` folder and run cmake-gui again with the above command line.